ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 A default link protocol can be useful when the user forgets to type the full URL address to an external source or website.
 Sometimes copying the text, like for example `ckeditor.com`, and converting it to a link may cause some issues.
 As a result, the created link will direct you to `yourdomain.com/ckeditor.com` because of the missing protocol.
 This makes the link relative to the site where it appears.

 After you enable the {@link module:link/linkconfig~LinkConfig#defaultProtocol `config.link.defaultProtocol`} configuration option, the link feature will be able to handle this issue for you.
-By default it does not fix the passed link value, but when you set {@link module:link/linkconfig~LinkConfig#defaultProtocol `config.link.defaultProtocol`} to, for example, `http://`, the plugin will add the given protocol to every link that may need it (like `ckeditor.com`, `example.com`, etc. where `[protocol://]example.com` is missing).
+By default, it does not fix the passed link value, but when you set {@link module:link/linkconfig~LinkConfig#defaultProtocol `config.link.defaultProtocol`} to, for example, `http://`, the plugin will add the given protocol to every link that may need it (like `ckeditor.com`, `example.com`, etc. where `[protocol://]example.com` is missing).

 See a basic configuration example: